Cook smarter

 What to look for when buying

-Avoid scales that auto-off after 30–60 seconds — this is the most frustrating flaw in budget scales.
+The most frustrating flaw in budget scales is a short auto-off timer.
 You step away to crack eggs and the scale shuts down, losing your tare reference.
+I've been through three cheap scales that did this before switching to one with a 3-minute timeout.
+Worth every extra dollar.

 When a kitchen scale matters most